jpowerwa/animalia/README.md

  "id": "0b3431e3-2351-46f1-ad90-fa022a60ba15"
 }`

-If a fact with the specifeid GUID could not be found then the service will return a response with a 404 status code and no response body.
+If a fact with the specified GUID could not be found then the service will return a response with a 404 status code and no response body.

-When a fact is deleted then the information it represents about animals is no longer available to the service and the servie must stop answering questions with information from the fact.
+When a fact is deleted then the information it represents about animals is no longer available to the service and the service must stop answering questions with information from the fact.

 ## Query API